Ada, or Ardor: A Family Chronicle

-Ada or Ardor: A Family Chronicle is a novel by Vladimir Nabokov published in 1969.
+Ada, or Ardor: A Family Chronicle is a novel by Vladimir Nabokov.
+It was originally published in 1969 by McGraw Hill Book Company and is currently published by Penguin Random House.

-Ada began to materialize in 1959, when Nabokov was flirting with two projects, "The Texture of Time" and "Letters from Terra."
+Ada, or Ardor began to materialize in 1959, when Nabokov was flirting with two projects, "The Texture of Time" and "Letters from Terra."
 In 1965, he began to see a link between the two ideas, finally composing a unified novel from February 1966 to October 1968.
 The published cumulation would become his longest work.
 Ada was initially given a mixed reception.
 However, writing in The New York Times Book Review, noted scholar Alfred Appel called it "a great work of art, a necessary book, radiant and rapturous," and said that it "provides further evidence that he is a peer of Kafka, Proust and Joyce."

 Title

 According to David Eagleman, Nabokov named the title character in part after his favorite butterfly.
-An avid (and professional) collector of butterflies, Nabokov especially liked a particular species with yellow wings and a black body.
+An avid professional collector of butterflies, Nabokov especially liked a particular species with yellow wings and a black body.
 As a synesthete, he associated colors with each letter; A with yellow, and D with black.
 Thus he saw a reflection of his favorite butterfly (yellow-black-yellow) in the name "Ada."
 His character, Ada, wanted to be a lepidopterist.

 "Ada" is also a pun, a homophone, for "Ardor."
 Marina, Ada's mother, pronounces her name with "long, deep" Russian "A"s, which is how a speaker of non-rhotic English would say the word "Ardor."
-Ada's name includes a play on Ad (Ад), Russian for Hell, which (according to Rita Safariants) serves as a theme throughout the story.
+Ada's name includes a play on Ad (Ад), Russian for Hell, which serves as a theme throughout the story.